 This battle was enormous, and Reece was winning.
 It affected distant galaxies, time periods, and dimensions, showing that even though they no longer had the degree of power they had during Secret War II, they were still extremely powerful.
 Eventually Kubik, who had fallen in love with Kosmos, intervened and was able to coax the good side of Reece to once again take over, saving Kosmos.
 Kubik explained that Reece was more deeply tied into his existence, since he would still live even if he lost his power, while they would be nothing without their power.
 This meant that "though our power is theoretically equal, your [Reese's] potential dwarfs our own."
 Reece had "vast advantages no mere elemental omnipotent such as [Kubik] could hope to defeat."
 Kubik also seemed to lump Reece's evil side into this category: "The Molecule Man is barely more than myself, Kosmos, or the Beyonder, where you are...far, far more."
 Reece thus now seemed to be even more powerful than the other sentient Cubes.
 Reece parted with them on good terms, wishing Kubik and Kosmos well in their future "life" together.
 He was lonely and sad, but seemed somewhat buoyed by his discussion with Kubik, and was perhaps heading in the right direction.

-However, in his next appearance, the dark side took over again.
-This time, he kidnapped Doc Samson, who he thought was chasing him (Samson was actually looking for Bruce Banner).
+However, in his next appearances, the dark side took over again.
+He appeared at the all-super-villain wedding of the Absorbing Man and Titania, where he was portrayed as a nose-picking geek.
+He saved fellow-guest Hydro-Man from the Avenger, Crystal, and then talked briefly with Volcana.
+She tried being friends but he rejected her as she had rejected him.
+Soon after he kidnapped Doc Samson, who he thought was chasing him (Samson was actually looking for Bruce Banner).
 Reece was once again bald.
 Once he ascertained that Samson was after Banner, and was a therapist, he started asking him questions about how he could get over Marsha.
 She-Hulk soon broke in, and Reece mistook her silhouette for Marsha's.
 When he did so, his evil side disappeared, and he physically changed from the taller, bald man with a chiseled face to a short, dweebish man with hair.
 Surprisingly, She-Hulk said she knew the Molecule Man, and this wasn't him, indicating that perhaps neither the bald form nor the dweebish form seen here were the real faces of Owen Reece.
 The evil side came out again, however, and was going to attack, when once more Owen's nice side took over after looking at She-Hulk.
 He returned to his short nerdy form.
 After talking with Samson and Walters briefly (and misunderstanding everything they said, with a quite different level of comprehension than the philosophical Reece of Secret Wars II), he seemed to feel better, telling Samson that he might call on him again for his therapy services, and telling She-Hulk that he now knew that he had to win Marsha back to be happy again.
 He then left, and fixed a number of world-wide problems caused by a terrorist organization, presumably as a gesture of good will.
 He also added a new face to Mt.
 Rushmore--Marsha Rosenberg's!

 A short time later, Onslaught perverted some of Franklin Richards' dream forms to make it seem like many of the Fantastic Four's old foes were attacking the Baxter Building.
 The Molecule Man was one of these many illusory forms.
 The illusions were dissipated by one of Reed Richards' inventions.

 After this, he did not make any appearances for a long time.
 For some reason, however, he was apparently incarcerated on the Raft at some point.
-Exactly how they manged to keep a being of his power in jail is unknown.
+They were apparently able to effectively incarcerate him by taking advantage of his unstable mental state.
 He escaped during the mass break out of many other villains, and eventually ended up in the town of Dinosaur, Colorado.

 Many people from the town of Dinosaur mysteriously went missing.
 After a politician's daughter disappeared, Norman Osborn and his Dark Avengers were called in to investigate.
 Sentry scouted the area and didn't find anything.
 He landed and saw someone walking towards him and began to ask him a question.
 However, he immediately began to turn into pure energy, and eventually exploded in a huge blast.
 The person--Reece--stood there and watched.
 The other Dark Avengers immediately scambled to the town.
 When they arrived, Osborne suddenly found himself transported to another hell-like dimension, where the Molecule Man sat on a pile of bones, surrounded by the Beyonder, Enchantress, Mephisto, and Zarathos.
 (It should be noted that Reece is physically portrayed here in a manner closer to Secret Wars II, being taller and with a normal, semi-handsome face, rather than having a beaked nose, etc. His Molecule Man costume was also in his classic design, rather than being outfitted with extravagant armor and helmets, like in some other recent appearances.)